PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v2.1.5-beta (2023-07-20)
+* Adjusted physics engine to make it much less likely for a ball traveling at high speed to clip through a non-peg hitbox.

 ### v2.1.4-beta (2023-06-25)
 * Add an option to randomize the order and colors of the rubber bands on each individual rubber band ball.